tyrann0us/Donation-Can/readme.txt

 == Screenshots ==

-Coming soon...
+1. The default look of a Donation Can fundraising widget.
+2. Adding a new donation cause
+3. Browsing donations
+4. Manually adding a new donation

 == Upgrade Notice ==

 = 1.5.7 =
 Donation Can is now ready for localization.
+Bug and plugin compatibility fixes.

 = 1.5.6 =
 Bug fixes.